one day in Hawaii Volcanoes National Park Itinerary

 Carry your essentials

-Carry essentials like a headlamp, park map, a rain jacket, reusable water bottle, and some snacks, and wear sturdy closed-toe shoes.
+Carry essentials like a headlamp, park map, rain jacket, reusable water bottle, snacks, and sturdy closed-toe shoes.
 Bring hiking poles also if you use them.

 Big Island Adventure Bundle – 5 audio tour routes covering the entire Island.